SSOCosta/Predictive-Modeling-for-Telemedicine-in-Portuguese-Hospitals/Predictive_Modeling_for_Telemedicine_in_Portuguese_Hospitals/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License- see the License.txt (https://github.com/SSOCosta/Telemedicine-in-Portugal/blob/main/Predictive_Modeling_for_Telemedicine_in_Portuguese_Hospitals/License.txt) file for details

 ## Contact